5 Online Games for Grandkids & Grandparents to Play

 Use a free online bingo player, and share the screen using a live streaming platform.

 When calling numbers, we suggest announcing the call, and then stating each of the number separately.
 For example, I-19, call: "I, 19.
 I, one, nine."
 This makes it easier for everyone to hear.

-Either mail or email printable bingo cards to your grandparents, and have the grandkids pick out fun chips or markers they can use to mark their cards (laminated reusable bingo cards are great).
+Either mail or email free bingo cards you can find online to your grandparents, and have the grandkids pick out fun chips or markers they can use to mark their cards (laminated reusable bingo cards are great).

 Switch up the rules.
 Whether you’re looking for a full house, row, column, or diagonal, keep the game fun and exciting for everyone!
 And, give people turns being the caller!
 It can be fun for both grandparents and grandchildren to flex your announcing skills!

 Scattergories is a classic board game for all ages that translates well virtually.
 It can also be especially beneficial for enhancing memory recall and learning new words, which again is great for both grandparents and grandchildren.

 It's also very easy to play online with your live streaming platform, especially when using an online Scattergories generator, like this website here.

 Everyone just needs a piece of paper and a writing utensil to get started.